sdgilley/content-maintenance/README.md

 ##  Scripts in this repository

+* [find-prs.py](find-prs.py) - Find PRs that need approval from your team.
+Use this to identify pull requests requiring review from team members across multiple repositories.
+The output will appear in pr-review-report-DATE.md.
+You can delete the report when you're done with it.
+    * Examples:
+        * `python find-prs.py

 * [find-snippets.py](find-snippets.py) - use arguments (ai, ml, all) to specify which repo.
 If no arguments, defaults to all.
     * creates the file refs-found-xx.csv.
 This file is used for both the pr-report and merge-report scripts.
     * create a CODEOWNERS file for the specified repo.
 Use the content in this file to update the corresponding CODEOWNERS file in the repo.